International-Data-Spaces-Association/IDS-Messaging-Services/README.md

 ## Overview: IDS-Infrastructure-Components

-Supported simple out-of-the-box connectivity to the following IDS-Infrastructure-Components with advanced functionality:
+Supported out-of-the-box connectivity to the following IDS-Infrastructure-Components with advanced functionality:
 - Other IDS-Connectors
 - IDS-DAPS
 - IDS-Broker